flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TagResource
-### Apply cost-allocation tags to a specified stack or layer in AWS OpsWorks Stacks.
-For more information about how tagging works, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/tagging.html">Tags</a> in the AWS OpsWorks User Guide.
+> Apply cost-allocation tags to a specified stack or layer in AWS OpsWorks Stacks.
+For more information about how tagging works, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/tagging.html">Tags</a> in the AWS OpsWorks User Guide.<br/>

 #### Input Parameters
 * `Action` - _required_